 The time leading up to and during an election can be stressful for anyone.
 But what about after the election is over with?
 While often over-looked, post-election time has very important responsibilities, just like prior to casting the vote.

-First you want to announce the election results.
-If you are having an in house election at your organization, you’ll want to introduce the newly appointed leaders or position holders.
-Have each person then introduce themselves to in a statement that will reveal their ideas for the future, passion for the industry, association, and profession.
-Thank the people who came out and voted and volunteered their time to make the election possible.
+First, you want to announce the election results.
+If you are having an in-house election, you’ll want to introduce the newly appointed leaders or position holders.
+Have each person introduce themselves in a statement that will reveal their ideas for the future, passion for the industry, association, and profession.
+Thank the people who voted and volunteered their time to make the election possible.

-If you are looking to setup and election at your place of business or organization, contact the voting professionals at Honest Ballot.
-Honest Ballot pioneered, developed and operates a leading election site secured voting option for the private sector and has voting machines for the 21st century voter.
+If you are looking to hold an upcoming election, contact Honest Ballot.
+We pioneered, developed, and operated leading election sites, secured voting options for the private sector, and provide voting machines for the 21st century voter.